Newfoundland

 Official measurements, coat, and temperament

-- Head: Massive, with a well-developed occipital bone and a short, square muzzle.
+- Head: Broad and massive, with a well-developed occiput and a short, square muzzle.

 Breed Trivia